 Statistics show that Americans have started paying off their credit card debt in greater numbers over the past few years.
 A strong balance transfer offer can help you join the ranks of consumers who have knocked down their debts:

 - Slate from Chase.
-With excellent credit, you can qualify for one of the lowest APRs offered by a national credit card issuer.
+With good to excellent credit, you can qualify for one of the lowest APRs offered by a national credit card issuer.
 Moreover, Slate from Chase has received quite a bit of attention for their excellent signup offers on purchase and balance transfer APRs and fees.
 Slate's online budgeting tool, Blueprint, can even help you manage your money and clear your balance faster.